GianlucaTarantino/GianlucaTarantino/README.md

 ## Projects
 - cmib (library to add support for standard SCOS-2000 MIB to C)
+- tclxl (tcl/tk package for manipulation of xls and xlsx files)

 ## Skills
 - Computer Science theory